Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe Geforce GTX 760 should in theory be quite a bit faster than the GeForce GTX 285 1GB in general. (explain)
+Memory BandwidthAs far as performance goes, the Geforce GTX 760 should theoretically be quite a bit superior to the GeForce GTX 285 1GB in general. (explain)

-Texel RateThe Geforce GTX 760 should be quite a bit (approximately 81%) better at texture filtering than the GeForce GTX 285 1GB. (explain)
+Texel RateThe Geforce GTX 760 will be quite a bit (about 81%) more effective at anisotropic filtering than the GeForce GTX 285 1GB. (explain)

-Pixel RateIf running with lots of anti-aliasing is important to you, then the Geforce GTX 760 is the winner, by far. (explain)
+Pixel RateIf running with lots of anti-aliasing is important to you, then the Geforce GTX 760 is a better choice, and very much so. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison